pivotal/docs-tap/install.md

 ## <a id='install-tap-gui'></a> Install Tanzu Application Platform GUI

-To install Tanzu Application Platform GUI, see the sections below.
+To install Tanzu Application Platform GUI, see the following sections.

 ### Prerequisites in Addition to Tanzu Application Platform Requirements